dpe95/google_homepage/README.md

-edited the sign in button, google logo, and search bar
+edited the apps button and tried to add microphone to search bar